Wineville Chicken Coop murders: Reverend Gustav Briegleb

 Briegleb was a Presbyterian minister and an early radio evangelist.
-He was the pastor of St. Paul's Presbyterian Church on Jefferson Boulevard at Third Avenue in Los Angeles, California.

-He took up many important causes in the City of Los Angeles in the 1920s and 1930s, most notably the poor handling of the Walter Collins kidnapping case in 1928.
-He fought to have Christine Collins released from a mental hospital after she was committed there in retaliation for disagreeing with the Los Angeles Police Department's version of events.
-He died in 1943 at the age of 61.
+He was the pastor of St. Paul's Presbyterian Church on Jefferson Boulevard at Third Avenue in Los Angeles.
+He took up many important causes in Los Angeles in the 1920s and 1930s, most notably the poor handling of the Walter Collins kidnapping case in 1928.
+He fought to have Christine Collins released from a mental hospital after she was committed there in retaliation for disagreeing with the LAPD's version of events.
+He died in 1943 at age 61.

 The boy who came forward

 In 1935, five years after Northcott's execution, a boy and his parents came forward and spoke to authorities.
-Seven years earlier, the boy had gone missing, and the parents had reported his disappearance to the police.
+Seven years earlier, (in 1928), the boy had gone missing, and the parents had reported his disappearance to the police.
 At the time of the boy's disappearance, authorities speculated that he might have been a murder victim at Wineville.

 Sanford Clark, however, never told authorities that a boy had escaped from the chicken coop.
-The historical record and Sanford Clark's own testimony indicate that only three boys were ever held in the chicken coop.
-These were Walter Collins and the two Winslow brothers, all of whom were murdered.
+The historical record and Clark's testimony indicate that only three boys were ever held in the chicken coop.